nordseth/Nibbler/README.md

-  --to-password           To registry password --from-file             Read from image from file (alternative to --from-image) --to-file               Write image to file (alternative to --to-image) --add                   Add contents of a folder to the image 'sourceFolder:destFolder[:ownerId:groupId:permissions]' --addFolder             Add a folder to the image 'destFolder[:ownerId:groupId:permissions]' --non-reproducible      Don't produce a reproducible image --ignore-file           Use ignore file, optionally specify file (default: '.dockerignore') --label                 Add label to the image 'name=value' --env                   Add a environment variable to the image 'name=value' --git-labels            Add common git labels to image, optionally define the path to the git repo.
+  --to-password           To registry password --from-file             Read from image from file (alternative to --from-image) --to-file               Write image to file (alternative to --to-image) --to-images             Comma separated target images.
+Use docker config file for authentication, does not support
+                          insecure. (alternative to --to-image) --add                   Add contents of a folder to the image 'sourceFolder:destFolder[:ownerId:groupId:permissions]' --addFolder             Add a folder to the image 'destFolder[:ownerId:groupId:permissions]' --non-reproducible      Don't produce a reproducible image --ignore-file           Use ignore file, optionally specify file (default: '.dockerignore') --label                 Add label to the image 'name=value' --labels                Comma separated labels to the image 'name=value,name=value' --env                   Add a environment variable to the image 'name=value' --git-labels            Add common git labels to image, optionally define the path to the git repo.
   --git-labels-prefix     Specify the prefix of the git labels. (default: 'nibbler.git')